 Neither bill created a framework for the production, distribution or analysis of the CBD oil.
-Presumably patients are supposed to illegally bring CBD oil from another state or to participate in clinical trials conducted at Oklahoma Universities.
+Presumably patients are supposed to illegally bring CBD oil in from another state or to participate in clinical trials conducted at Oklahoma universities.

 In This Section